brettratner/TCNJ-IMM-Showcase-2016/IMM_Thesis_Website/seniors16.immtcnj.com/wp-content/plugins/wp-file-upload/readme.txt

 == Changelog ==

+= 3.8.1 =
+* fixed bug with duplicate userdata IDs in HTML when using more than one userdata occurrences

 = 3.8.0 =
 * added webcam option that enables webcam capture functionality
 * added webcammode atribute to define capture mode (screenshots, video or both)